srobo/docs/simulator/simulator_programming.md

 Your robot has one motor board attached, the left wheel is connected to the first port, and the right wheel to the second.

-The motor board has the part code `srABC1`, since only a single motor board is attached it can be referenced as `R.motor_board`.
+The motor board has the part code `srABC1`, since only a single motor board is attached it can be referenced as `robot.motor_board`.

 ### Servos